gwastro/pycbc/docs/ahope/time_slides.rst

 The choices here and their description are as described below

-* IN_WORKFLOW - The time slide file generation will be added as jobs in the workflow and will be generated after submission of the workflow. **Not yet supported because of ligolw_tisi issues mentioned on to-do list**
+* IN_WORKFLOW - The time slide file generation will be added as jobs in the workflow and will be generated after submission of the workflow.
 * AT_RUNTIME - The time slide jobs will be run directly within this module.
 * PREGENERATED - The time slide files will be supplied as pregenerated files.

-When using IN_WORKFLOW or AT_RUNTIME no additional options are required in the [ahope-timeslides] section.
+For all cases (even PREGENERATED) the following option is needed:

+* timeslides-exe = VALUE - This tag is used to locate the timeslides exe and the options needed for that exe.
+It will also identify which time slides are being done, see below for details.

 When using PREGENERATED the additional option is needed: